Heather Lang, Campus Director

 Vanessa takes pride in our students and strives for great customer service.
 Vanessa is always most willing to provide you with assistance and support.
 If she doesn’t have an answer she will find you someone who does.

 Elizabeth Martinez, Librarian Born and raised in Southern California, Elizabeth has many firsts in her life being Chicano/Native and Mexican American; first AFS exchange student (New Zealand), first director of Los Angeles Public Library, first Executive Director of the American Library Association.
-Her first visit to New Mexico sparked a past life experience that's brought her back many times.
 Three years ago, she returned from Monterey County to live here again.
 She was appointed by the Governor to the NM State Library Commission, and is the new president of the State Library of NM Foundation.
 She has a son (psychology) and daughter (film FX).
 Her children were raised with TCM.